is the rare, precious opportunity you've been waiting for! Unlike

 POWER PLACES OF TITIKAKA

-Today we discover the ancient AIMARA altars as we walk the sacred path on the Magical Serpent and explore the Ajayu Marka, a dimensional world with its doors.
+Today we discover the ancient AIMARA altars as we walk the sacred path on the Magical Serpent and explore the Ajayu Marka, an other-dimensional world with its doors.
 Continue to Chaskas for a salutation to the spirit of Titikaka and at the end of the afternoon, meditation with the energy of Fertility to balance our energies.
 Overnight Puno (Picnic Lunch)

 Planned Hotel (or similar):

 Jr. Ayacucho, 4338 Puno – Phone: +51 51 364574

 Lake Titikaka and the House of the Golden Sun

 Disc.
 Peru is a land steeped in ancient wisdom that is

 vital for our planet during these transitional times.
 Life in the

 Inkan empire was measured by a thousand year cosmic cycle called an